EU sanctions target Iran oil, gas, tanker companies

 One expert in Washington said both NITC and NIOC served Tehran as fronts for nuclear procurement abroad.

-"To shield NITC from sanctions, the Iranian regime concocted a fictitious privatization scheme in the early 2000s," said Emanuele Ottolenghi of the Washington-based Foundation for the Defense of Democracies, which has advised the U.S. government and lawmakers on sanctions.
+"To shield NITC from sanctions, the Iranian regime concocted a fictitious privatisation scheme in the early 2000s," said Emanuele Ottolenghi of the Washington-based Foundation for the Defence of Democracies, which has advised the U.S. government and lawmakers on sanctions.
 "But in truth, NITC was always a tool in the hands of the regime."

 FRESH IRAN TALKS SEEN